Noxob/couchbase-demo-todoapp/README.md

 >docker-compose up

 This will setup the frontend, the backend and couchbase server.
+(These three images can be found separately [here](https://hub.docker.com/u/noxob))

 **Containerize:**